wp-plugins/polylang/readme.txt

 * Bug correction: fatal error when doing ajax on frontend
 * Bug correction: ICL_LANGUAGE_CODE incorrectly defined when doing ajax on frontend
 * Bug correction: ['current_lang'] and ['no-translation'] indexes disappeared from pll_the_languages raw output
-* Bug correction: Invalid argument supplied for foreach() in /polylang/include/mo.php on line 57
+* Bug correction: invalid argument supplied for foreach() in /polylang/include/mo.php on line 57
 * Bug correction: cookie may not correctly set
+* Bug correction: languages columns may not be displayed in custom post types and custom taxonomies tables

 = 1.2.1 (2013-11-11) =